davidkellis/able/language_spec.md

 A type is a name given to a set of values, and every value has an associated type.
 For example, `bool` is the name given to the set `{true, false}`, and since the value `true` is a member of the set `{true, false}`, it is of type `bool`.  `TwoBitUnsignedInt` might be the type name we give to the set `{0, 1, 2, 3}`, such that `3` would be a value of type `TwoBitUnsignedInt`.

 A type is denoted by a type expression.
+A type expression is a string.
 All types are parametric types, in that all types have zero or more type parameters.

 Type parameters may be bound or unbound.
 A bound type parameter is a type parameter for which either a named type variable or a preexisting type name has been substituted.
 An unbound type parameter is a type parameter that is either unspecified or substituted by the placeholder type variable, denoted by `_`.